sassoftware/iot-augmenting-streaming-events-with-rolling-statistics/README.md

 ### Add and Configure the Join Window

 Use the following steps to add and configure the required Join window.
-You will make the window is stateless, use tagged token event flow, and set the No-regenerates option.
+You will configure the window to be stateless, use tagged token event flow, and set the No-regenerates option.

 1. In the **Windows** pane, expand **Transformations** and drag a Join window into the model.
 1. Create the required edges in order: